Arnold-n/P1P2MQTT/README.md

 **P1P2Serial library and P1P2Monitor example application**

-The P1P2Serial library and P1P2Monitor enable reading and writing raw data packets on the Daikin/Rotex P1/P2 serial interface using an Arduino Uno (or a similar board) and a small P1P2Serial adapter circuit using an MM1192 IC.
+The P1P2Serial library and P1P2Monitor enable reading and writing raw data packets on the Daikin/Rotex P1/P2 serial interface using an Arduino Uno (or a similar board using an ATmega328) and a small P1P2Serial adapter circuit using an MM1192, XL1192, or a MAX22088 IC.
 This combination translates the P1/P2 signals into a regular serial protocol over USB which can be read by a system such as a Raspberry Pi.
 The P1P2Monitor program converts bus data from/to ASCII-formatted HEX data.
 Certain parameters can be adjusted via the serial interface.
 Each packet (data block of consecutive bytes) starts on a new line.
 In verbose mode, the time between data blocks is shown in seconds (in ms resolution) at the atart of each line.
 Also in verbose mode, if an error is detected, a byte is prefixed with "-PE:" in case of a parity error, a byte is postfixed with ":OR-" in case of a read buffer overrun, a byte is prefixed with "-XX:" if a byte read during a write by the monitor itself differs from the byte written (works only if echo mode is on), as it likely signals a collision on the interface.
 Optionally the last byte of each line, which is usually a CRC byte, is verified for correctness.

-Other example programs translate the data packets to parameter format in json and mqtt format.
+Other example programs translate the data packets to parameter format in json and/or mqtt format.

 **Home automation, UDP support**